-How Long Is It Safe to Keep Raw Meat in the Refrigerator?
+How Long Is It Safe to Keep Raw Meat and Poultry in the Refrigerator?

 While the refrigerator is a modern-day miracle that lets us store perishable food safely for longer periods of time than room temperature allows, there is a limit to how long raw proteins can be refrigerated before they should be cooked.
 Here’s a guide to help you know how long you can keep cuts of meat around!